 6. Make use of the video option

 In virtual spaces that have video as an option, making use of that option makes communication more real and relatable.
-Having video as opposed to audio calls facilitates group participation mainly because you can see how each member is responding the the discussion and points brought up.
-Once in a while using the video option is better off than the audio.
+Having video as opposed to audio calls facilitates group participation mainly because you can see how each member is responding to the discussion and points brought up.
+Once in awhile using the video option is better off than the audio.

 7. Make use of all virtual platforms available to you